 Slow Cooker Method (Recommended):

-• Place the ham bone, water, peppercorns, bay leaves and garlic in slow cooker.
-Cook on LOW for 7 hours (or overnight) or HIGH for 3.5 hours.
+Make Broth: In a slow cooker, add ham bone, water, peppercorns, bay leaves, and garlic.
+Put heat on LOW and cook for 5-7 hours (or overnight), or HIGH for 3.5 hours.

 Make Ahead and Freezing Instructions:

-To Make Ahead: The ham bone broth can be made ahead and stored in the fridge for for a few days or frozen for up to 3 months.
-Chop the veggies ahead of time and store them in in the fridge until ready to assemble the soup.
+To Make Ahead: The broth can be made several days advance, stored airtight container in the fridge.
+I like to chop all vegetables beforehand and keep them in the fridge until it's time to make the soup.

-To Freeze: The leftover ham bone and ham meat can be frozen for several months.
-The assembled soup can also be frozen, once cooled, for up to 3 months, stored in a freezer-safe container.
-Thaw overnight in the refrigerator and rewarm on the stove or in the slow cooker on low heat.
+To Freeze: The broth,ham bone and ham meat can be kept in the freezer for several months.
+The soup can also be frozen for up to 3 months.
+Thaw overnight in the refrigerator then rewarm on the stove or in the slow cooker on LOW until heated.

 Recipe